Continually Updated Clinical Reference

 Charcot-Marie-Tooth Disease

-Background: Charcot-Marie-Tooth disease (CMT) is the most common inherited neurologic disorder.
-CMT is characterized by inherited neuropathies without known metabolic derangements.
+Charcot-Marie-Tooth (CMT) disease is the most common inherited neuromuscular disorder.
+It is characterized by inherited neuropathies without known metabolic derangements.
+[1, 2] These disorders are also known as hereditary motor and sensory neuropathies (HMSNs); they are distinct from hereditary sensory neuropathies (HSNs) and hereditary motor neuropathies (HMNs).

 In 1886, Professor Jean Martin Charcot of France (1825-1893) and his student Pierre Marie (1853-1940) published the first description of distal muscle weakness and wasting beginning in the legs, calling it peroneal muscular atrophy.